redpanda-data/kminion/README.md

 - consumer_group_base_name: The recognized name without "version"
 - consumer_group_version: The parsed consumer group version
 - is_latest_consumer_group: Indicates if this consumer group id has the highest version for the consumer group base name

+## How does it work

+At a high level Kafka Minion fetches source data in two different ways.

+1. **Consumer Group Data:** Since Kafka version 0.10 Zookeeper is no longer in charge of maintaining the consumer group offsets.
+Instead Kafka itself utilizes an internal Kafka topic called `__consumer_offsets`.
+Messages in that topic are binary and the protocol may change with broker upgrades.
+On each succesful client commit a message is created in that topic which contains the current offset for the according `groupId`, `topic` and `partition`.

+    Additionally one can find group metadata messages in this topic.

+2. **Broker requests:** Brokers are being queried to get topic metadata information, such as partition count, topic configuration, lowest & highest commited offset.